 Unacceptable behaviors include, but are not limited to:

 Sponsors are also required to abide by the Code of Conduct.
 In particular, sponsors should not use sexualised images, activities, or other material.
-Booth staff (including volunteers) should not use sexualised clothing/uniforms/costumes, or otherwise create a sexualised environment.
+Sponsor staff (including volunteers) should not use sexualised clothing/uniforms/costumes, or otherwise create a sexualised environment.

 Consequences of Unacceptable Behavior:

 Participants asked to stop any harassing behavior are expected to comply immediately.
 If a participant engages in unacceptable behavior, The Association of Southeastern Biologists reserves the right to take any action it deems appropriate.
-ASB reserves the right to remove an individual from the Annual Meeting without refund, to prohibit an individual from attendance at future meetings, and/or to report the incident to hotel security or to law enforcement agencies.
+ASB reserves the right to remove an individual from the Annual Meeting without refund, to prohibit an individual from attendance at future meetings, and/or to report the incident to law enforcement agencies.

 Reporting Code of Conduct Violations: